Why Join Us?

 Our hiring process varies a bit depending on the role, but you can expect to have your application considered by our human resources team.
 We may approach you for other roles too!
 If shortlisted, you will be invited to interview.
 We always invite shortlisted candidates in for a behavioural interview with a panel that includes the hiring manager.
 Sometimes we have a second round of interviews, and depending on the role, we may ask you to take a skills test or give a short presentation.
 All going well, we’ll take up your references, and then get in touch to offer you the role!

 We don’t currently allow pets in our offices, but we hope that our hybrid work policy allows you to have your beloved four-legged friend with you on your work-from-home days.
-If they pop up on Zoom, please introduce them!
+If they pop up on MS Teams, please introduce them!

 Please be sure to apply for any specific role you are interested in, but if you don’t see that perfect role, and still think you’d make a great addition to our team, let us know.
 We may have something come up in future that we think you’d be great for.
 Forward your resume to careers@vghfoundation.ca and we will be sure to get back to you!